RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Evaluation

 \subsection{Hardware-Software Co-Design}

-As discussed in Section~\ref{section:relatedwork}, the default STAR grid uses $2\times 2$ blocks for each data qubit, thus, there are $3$ ancilla qubits for each data qubit.
-This overhead of ancilla resources is significant and we would want to reduce the number of ancilla qubits used by replacing some of the $2\times 2$ blocks with smaller blocks.
-We explore the trade-off for reducing the number of ancillas in the grid by incrementally \textit{compressing} the grid by choosing a data qubit at random and modifying its patch from a $2\times 2$ to a $2\times 1$ patch until all data qubits have been \textit{compressed}.
-We retain a column of ancillas at the extreme right of the grid to ensure that the entire grid still remains connected.
-We evaluate the compilation schemes for $0\%$ ancilla reduction (3 ancilla per data), to $100\%$ compression, where we have 1 ancilla per data, at increments of $25\%$ compression.
+As discussed in Section~\ref{section:relatedwork}, the default STAR grid uses $2\times 2$ blocks for each data qubit, and thus there are $3$ ancilla qubits for each data qubit.
+This space overhead is significant, especially in the near-term FTQC regime wherein the availability of physical qubits is limited.
+We explore the trade-off for reducing the number of ancillas in the grid by incrementally \textit{compressing} the grid.
+We choose a data qubit at random and modifying its patch from a $2\times 2$ to a $2\times 1$ patch until all data qubits have been \textit{compressed} (while still ensuring the grid remains connected).
+We then evaluate the schedulers between $0\%$ and $100\%$ compression, which correspond to 3 ancilla per data qubit and a single ancilla per data qubit, respectively.
+An example grid at different compressions is shown in Figure~\ref{fig:grid_compression}.
 We report the results obtained in Figure~\ref{fig:sensitivity_compression}.
-Similar to the plots discussed in Section~\ref{section:sensitivity}, we report the results on the three benchmarks and the relative execution time for both baselines and $dynamic_{25}$.

-The grid compression significantly affects the performance of the baseline schemes since both baseline protocols assume no congestion in the sub-grid that connects the control and target qubits for CNOT gate.
-In addition to this, the baseline schemes do not account for edge-rotation gates when choosing optimal paths.
-Thus, in benchmarks like gcm, when the grid is compressed, the probability of the baseline schemes to choose paths that do not require edge-rotation gates becomes more likely, leading to slightly reduced execution times.
-However, performance for our dynamic compilation scheme is not strongly affected by increased demand for the limited ancilla resources.
-In contrast, for qft and dnn, the increased stalls due to congestion dominate, which leads to increased execution times on grid compression.
-This congestion problem is less apparent for our dynamic compilation scheme due to the efficient schedules generated by using the queues.
-Our dynamic compilation scheme performs significantly better than the baseline schemes irrespective of the grid compression.
-The dynamic nature of our compiler is largely able to circumvent the stalls caused due to reduced ancilla resources, with only a small increase in relative execution times as the grid compresses.
+Grid compression is significantly detrimental to the performance of the baseline schemes.
+While the reduced ancilla availability is on its own impactful, the baseline schemes are further crippled since they do not account for congestion or the introduction of edge-rotations while routing.
+This can sometimes cancel out the effects of resource contention, e.g., in benchmarks like gcm\_n13, when the grid is compressed, the probability of the baseline schemes to choose paths that do not require edge-rotation gates becomes more likely, reducing the average per-gate execution time.
+On the other hand, for the dnn\_n16 and qft\_n160 benchmarks (and for almost all of the other benchmarks), the increased stalls due to congestion dominates, which leads to increased execution times on grid compression.
+This congestion problem is mitigated in the case of \acronym{} due to the efficient schedules generated by the queues.
+The dynamic nature of \acronym{} is able to alleviate a large portion of stalls caused by reduced ancilla resources, only experiencing a relatively minor increase in execution time with grid compression.